 If the first injection does not relieve your symptoms in 2-3 weeks, your doctor may recommend one more injection.
 If you respond to the injections and still have residual pain, you may be recommended for further injections depending on the underlying condition of the joint.

 In a 6-12 month period, we generally prefer not to perform more than three injections.
 If three injections have not helped you much, it is very unlikely that you will get any further benefit from more injections.
 Also, giving more injections will increase the likelihood of side effects from the steroids.
 If the injections are not working, stronger consideration may need to be given to orthopedic surgery.

 Plan to take it easy for a day or so after the procedure, as your joint may be sore.
 You may want to apply ice to the affected area.
 Perform activities as tolerated by you.
 Unless there are complications, you should be able to return to work the next day.
-If you are allergic to any of the medications involved in the injection, if you are on a blood thinning medication, if you have an active infection, or if you have poorly controlled diabetes or heart disease, you should not have a joint injection or at least consider postponing it.
+If you are allergic to any of the medications involved in the injection, if you have an active infection, or if you have poorly controlled diabetes or heart disease, you should not have a joint injection or at least consider postponing it.

 You must have a driver the day of your procedure, as you will not be allowed to drive home afterward.
 We recommend that someone stay with you for 12 hours following the injection.
 Drink plenty of clear fluid up to one hour prior to your procedure to stay hydrated.
 Caffeinated beverages (colas, teas, coffee, etc.) are recommended to help prevent post-procedure headache.
 You should not eat any solid food for four hours prior to exam.
 If you are on antiplatelet or blood thinning medications, stop medications for the recommended periods below: